inventree/inventree-app/BUILDING.md

 To build the app from source, you will need the following tools installed on your system:

-- Android Studio (with Flutter and Dart plugins)
+- Android Studio or Visual Studio Code (with Flutter and Dart plugins)
 - [Flutter Version Management (FVM)](https://fvm.app/) - We use FVM to manage Flutter versions

 ### iOS Development